Bachelor of Applied Technology - Automotive Engineering

 - Access to multiple well-equipped specialist workshops and laboratories.

-- A fleet of modern vehicles is available for project work.
+- A range of vehicles is available for project work.